rundeck-plugins/log4j-streaming-logwriter/README.md

 ## Description

-This StreamingLogWriter plugin sends log messages to the specified log4j logger.
-This is useful if you want to configure an appender to a particular destination (eg, Syslog).
+This StreamingLogWriter plugin sends job output messages to the specified log4j logger.
+This is useful if you want to direct the job output messages to a particular destination via an appender (eg, SyslogAppender).

 # Deploy